cBioPortal/cbioportal/.github/PULL_REQUEST_TEMPLATE.md

 # Notify reviewers
 Read our [Pull request merging policy](../CONTRIBUTING.md#pull-request-merging-policy).
-If you are part of the cBioPortal organization, notify the approprate team (remove inappropriate):

-@cBioPortal/frontend
-@cBioPortal/backend
-@cBioPortal/devops

-If you are not part of the cBioPortal organization look at who worked on the file before you.
-Please use `git blame <filename>` to determine that and notify them here:
+Request review from appropriate reviewers, or notify people or teams by adding the approprate at-tag here.
+You can look at who worked on related files recently by using `git blame <filename>`.
+Team tags begin with 'cBioPortal'.